INaturalist: Automated species identification

+In February 2023, iNaturalist released v2.1 of its computer vision model, which was trained on a new source model which performed significantly better than the previous models trained using a different source model.
+In April 2025 iNaturalist released an updated app for iOS, changing the original version to "iNaturalist Classic."

 Projects

 Users have created and contributed to tens of thousands of different projects on iNaturalist.
 The platform is commonly used to record observations during bioblitzes, which are biological surveying events that attempt to record all the species that occur within a designated area, and a specific project type on iNaturalist.
-Other project types include collections of observations by location or taxon, or documenting specific types of observations such as animal tracks and signs, the spread of invasive species, roadkill, fishing catches, or discovering new species.
+Other project types include collections of observations by location or taxon or documenting specific types of observations such as animal tracks and signs, the spread of invasive species, roadkill, fishing catches, or discovering new species.
 In 2011, iNaturalist was used as a platform to power the Global Amphibian and Global Reptile BioBlitzes, in which observations were used to help monitor the occurrence and distribution of the world's reptiles and amphibian species.
 The US National Park Service partnered with iNaturalist to record observations from the 2016 National Parks BioBlitz.
 That project exceeded 100,000 observations in August 2016.
 In 2017, the United Nations Environment Programme teamed up with iNaturalist to celebrate World Environment Day..
 In 2022, Reef Ecologic teamed up with iNaturalist to celebrate World Oceans Day.

 City Nature Challenge

 In 2016, Lila Higgins from the Natural History Museum of Los Angeles County and Alison Young from the California Academy of Sciences co-founded the City Nature Challenge (CNC).
 In the first City Nature Challenge, naturalists in Los Angeles and the San Francisco Bay Area documented over 20,000 observations with the iNaturalist platform.
 In 2017, the CNC expanded to 16 cities across the United States and collected over 125,000 observations of wildlife in 5 days.
 The CNC expanded to a global audience in 2018, with 68 cities participating from 19 countries, with some cities using community science platforms other than iNaturalist to participate.
 In 4 days, over 17,000 people cataloged over 440,000 nature observations in urban regions around the world.
 In 2019, the CNC once again expanded, with 35,000 participants in 159 cities collecting 964,000 observations of over 31,000 species.
-Although fewer observations were documented during the 2020 City Nature Challenge during the COVID-19 pandemic (when the CNC became collaborative as opposed to competitive), more cities and people participated and more species were found than in previous years.
+Although fewer observations were documented during the 2020 City Nature Challenge during the COVID-19 pandemic (when the CNC became collaborative as opposed to competitive), more cities and people participated, and more species were found than in previous years.